iontodirel/matchbox_aprs/README.md

   - Extensible interconnect system can connect to the TNC and provide additional capabilities via daughter boards
   - All of the 5 LEDs on the Nino TNC are routed to display modem status
 - Daughter board - Standalone Digipeater and tracker
+  - Linear battery charger can charge a Lipo with up to 1.5A of current
+  - The built-in power path automatically switches between the battery power and USB power, while charging the battery when USB power is present
+  - A buck-boost convertor supplies +5V to the mainboard regardless of the battery voltage
+  - Low noise regulator supplies power to the daughter board independently of the main board
+  - Two load switches control the power to the GNSS receiver and mainboard and allow the daughther board to fully turn off both devices programatically
+  - An onboard GNSS receiver with built-in antenna provides GPS position data
+  - The ESP32 based MCU supports Wi-Fi, BL classic

 ## Connectors